cardwing/Codes-for-Steering-Control/README.md

 ## To do list:

+- Release the codes for steering control soon

 - Clean all codes, make them readable and reproducable

 - Put codes of steering angle prediction (tensorflow) and lane detection (torch and pytorch) here